 Graduate Degrees and National Accreditations

 All graduate programs in the College of Arts and Sciences feature small class sizes, which means students benefit from personalized attention from faculty, as well as from collaboration in graduate cohorts.

 The college offers a Master’s in Marriage and Family Therapy and a Doctorate in Clinical Psychology (PsyD).
 The PsyD program is accredited by the American Psychological Association Commission on Accreditation.

-A Master’s in Athletic Training (MSAT) features real-world learning that prepares students to pursue careers in athletic training and to take the Board of Certification exam.
+The Master of Science in Athletic Training (MSAT) program features real-world learning that prepares students to pursue careers in athletic training and to take the Board of Certification exam.
 University of La Verne’s practical, clinical-focused program produces dynamic clinicians who display comprehensive decision-making informed by critical thinking.
-The MSAT program is accredited by the Commission on Accreditation of Athletic Training Education.

 A Master’s in Physician Assistant Practice is provisionally accredited by the field’s premier national accrediting body – Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

 The College of Arts and Sciences at the University of La Verne is committed to offering programs that are accessible to everyone.
 That’s why many degrees can be earned part-time, online, and at regional campuses throughout California.
 Visit the locations page to learn more about which programs are offered at each particular campus.
 These accelerated programs allow students to return to school to complete a bachelor’s degree on a flexible schedule, with many classes being offered in 10- to 16-week formats one evening a week.